Methicillin-resistant Staphylococcus aureus; Hospital-acquired MRSA (HA-MRSA); Staph - MRSA; Staphylococcal - MRSA

 A cotton swab is used to collect a sample from an open skin rash or skin sore.
 Or, a sample of blood, urine, sputum, or pus from an abscess may be collected.
 The sample is sent to a lab to test for identification of which bacteria are present, including staph.
 If staph is found, it will be tested to see which antibiotics are and are not effective against it.
 This process helps tell if MRSA is present and which antibiotics can be used to treat the infection.

 Draining the infection may be the only treatment needed for a skin MRSA infection that has not spread.
 A provider should do this procedure.
 Do not try to pop open or drain the infection yourself.
 Keep any sore or wound covered with a clean bandage.

 Severe MRSA infections are becoming harder to treat.
 Your lab test results will tell the doctor which antibiotic will treat your infection.
 Your provider will follow guidelines about which antibiotics to use and will look at your personal health history.
 MRSA infections are harder to treat if they occur in:

 - People who are already ill or who have a weak immune system

 You may need to keep taking antibiotics for a long time, even after you leave the hospital.

 Be sure to follow instructions on how to care for your infection at home.

-For more information about MRSA, see the Centers for Disease Control web site:
+For more information about MRSA, see the Centers for Disease Control website:

-Call your provider if you have a wound that seems to get worse instead of healing.
+Contact your provider right away if you have a wound that is getting worse instead of healing.

 Follow these steps to avoid a staph infection and to prevent an infection from spreading: